kaoengine/kao-pragmatic-progamming/Concurrency.md

 ## 30.-Blackboards
 A blackboard system lets us decouple our objects from each other completely, providing a forum where knowledge consumers and producers can exchange data anonymously and asynchronously.

+### Some key features of the blackboard approach are
+- None of us need ot know of the exsitence of any other mind.
+We watch the board for new information and add thier findings.
+- We be trainned in different disciplines, may have different levels of eduaction and expertise, and may not evn work in the same precint.
+We sahre desire to solve the prolem, but that's all.
 ### Blackboard Implementations
 With Blackboard systems, you can store active objects—not just data—on the blackboard, and retrieve them by partial matching of fields (via templates and wildcards) or by subtypes.